kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

 # Health checks

-Health is an extremely important part of the microservice architecture for various reasons.
-Load balancers rely on the health status of the application while picking endpoint from load balancer set.
-Users want the application state to be observable through the GUI or CLI.
+Health is an extremely important part of the microservice architecture, load balancers rely on the health status of the application while picking endpoint from load balancer set.
+Also, users want the application state to be observable through the GUI or CLI.
 Orchestrators like Kubernetes also want to know the application status to manage lifecycle of the application.

 Kuma supports several aspects of the health checking.
-There are two policies which allows configuring active and passive:
+There are two policies which allows configuring active and passive health checks:
 [Health Check](../policies/health-check.md) and [Circuit Breaker](../policies/circuit-breaker.md).

 Kuma is able to track the status of the Envoy proxy.
-If grpc stream with Envoy is disconnected then Kuma considers this proxy as offline.
+If grpc stream with Envoy is disconnected then Kuma considers this proxy as offline, but we still send the traffic regardless of that, because this status is designed to track the connection between `kuma-cp` and `kuma-dp`.

 Also, every `inbound` in the Dataplane model has `health` section: